 - James Brundage, Medieval canon law.
 An introduction (London-New York 1995) – shows canon law and its role in medieval society, with biographies of some canonists and an appendix on medieval references and citations

-- Dorothy Owen, The medieval canon law : teaching, literature and transmission (Cambridge 1990) – focuses on England.
+- Dorothy Owen, The medieval canon law : teaching, literature and transmission (Cambridge 1990) – with the focus on England.

 - Walter Ullmann, Law and politics in the Middle Ages (London-Ithaca, NY, 1975) – a bit older, but still useful and free from any polemics.